genexus-books/Saia/saia-docs/docs/Frontend.md

 organized and accessible.

 *	Rename your conversations.
-This is done by clicking on the name of the chat, then selecting the pencil image, and then editing -based on your preferences.
+This is done by clicking on the name of the chat, then selecting the pencil image, and then editing based on your preferences.
 To end, you confirm the change by pressing Enter or by clicking the check mark.

 *	Delete a specific chat when you no longer need it.
 To do this, you must select the chat to be deleted and then click on the Trash icon, and end by confirming with a click on the check mark.